Blackzxy/HyperINF/README.md

 ## Mislabeled Data Detection
 In this task, we use the code of [DataInf](https://github.com/ykwon0407/DataInf) and compare our HyperINF with the privided baselines.
 Our implementation of HyperINF can be found in `HyperINF/Mislabeled_Data_Detection/src/influence.py`.

 You can run `python Mislabeled_Data_Detection/test.py` to see the performance comparision among all the methods.
-We also provide the result of detection on `COLA` dataset as an example in the image `cola_r=16_detection_rate.pdf`.
+We also provide the result of detection on `COLA` dataset as an example in the image `cola_r=16_detection_rate.pdf`. `time_inverse.ipynb` is used for Mislabeled Data Detection illustration, and time cost for inverse matrix computation among Schulz and other popular algorithms.s

 ## Data Selection for LLM and VLM